-Matthew Quick (aka Q) is the New York Times bestselling author of several novels, including THE SILVER LININGS PLAYBOOK, which was made into an Oscar-winning film.
-His work has been translated into twenty-eight languages and has received a PEN/Hemingway Award Honorable Mention, among other accolades.
-Q lives with his wife, novelist/pianist Alicia Bessette.
+Matthew Quick is the New York Times bestselling author of several novels, including THE SILVER LININGS PLAYBOOK, which was made into an Oscar-winning film.
+His work has been translated into more than thirty languages and has received a PEN/Hemingway Award Honorable Mention, among other accolades.
+Matthew lives with his wife on North Carolina’s Outer Banks.

-Matthew Quick (aka Q) is the New York Times bestselling author of THE SILVER LININGS PLAYBOOK, which was made into an Oscar-winning film, and three young adult novels: SORTA LIKE A ROCK STAR; BOY21; and FORGIVE ME, LEONARD PEACOCK.
-His work has been translated into twenty-eight languages, received a PEN/Hemingway Award Honorable Mention, was an LA Times Book Prize finalist, a New York Times Book Review Editors’ Choice, a #1 bestseller in Brazil, and selected by Nancy Pearl as one of Summer’s Best Books for NPR.
-His next two novels for adults, THE GOOD LUCK OF RIGHT NOW and LOVE MAY FAIL, are forthcoming from HarperCollins.
-All of Q’s books have been optioned for film.
+Matthew Quick is the New York Times bestselling author of THE SILVER LININGS PLAYBOOK, which was made into an Oscar-winning film; THE GOOD LUCK OF RIGHT NOW; LOVE MAY FAIL; THE REASON YOU’RE ALIVE; and four young adult novels: SORTA LIKE A ROCK STAR; BOY21; FORGIVE ME, LEONARD PEACOCK; and EVERY EXQUISITE THING.
+His work has been translated into more than thirty languages, received a PEN/Hemingway Award Honorable Mention, was an LA Times Book Prize finalist, a New York Times Book Review Editors’ Choice, a #1 bestseller in Brazil, a Deutscher Jugendliteratur Preis 2016 (German Youth Literature Prize) nominee, and selected by Nancy Pearl as one of Summer’s Best Books for NPR.
+The Hollywood Reporter has named him one of Hollywood’s 25 Most Powerful Authors.
+All of his books have been optioned for film.

-In 2004 Q made the difficult decision to leave teaching and pursue his dream of becoming a fiction writer.
+In 2004 Matthew made the difficult decision to leave teaching and write full time.
 He received his Master of Fine Arts in Creative Writing from Goddard College in 2007 and an Honorary Doctorate of Humane Letters from La Salle University in 2013.
-He lives with his wife, novelist/pianist Alicia Bessette.
+He lives with his wife on the Outer Banks of North Carolina.